DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/1 Prohibit to Create Loops.md

-The example below demonstrates how to prevent users from connecting a shape to itself.
+The example below demonstrates how to prevent users from connecting a shape to itself:

 ---
 ##### jQuery